 The way our world uses land is extremely damaging.
 When we destroy ecosystems through deforestation, we release emissions into the air, which as you know if you’ve gotten this far in the article, is something we don’t particularly need more of.
 Every year, 15 billion trees are cut down worldwide, and when they’re cut down, they release carbon.
 Restoring our forests is beneficial to our air, water, and wildlife.
 One company called Drone Seed is on a mission to plant more trees in a cost-efficient and effective manner: by using drones.
 That’s right, an operator flies drones around and sprays land with herbicide, drops seeds from air, and monitors growth.
 This is a perfect harmony of technology and helping out Mother Nature.

 As our planet changes, so must we.
 Embracing these alternative ways of living will help protect our planet and improve its health for the rest of its existence!
 You can help make a lasting impression by utilizing green solutions, being smart about energy consumption, and never stop innovating ways to help.
-Watch Top 10 Ways to Save the World this Sunday, October 15 at 9p ET on The Weather Channel for more inspiration and information.
+Check your local listings to catch Top 10 Ways to Save the World on The Weather Channel for more inspiration and information.